RestAuth/RestAuthClient/doc/intro.rst

 .. code-block:: python

-   from RestAuthClient.common import Connection from RestAuthClient.user import User from RestAuthClient.group import Group
+   from RestAuthClient.common import Connection from RestAuthClient.user import RestAuthUser from RestAuthClient.group import RestAuthGroup

    # create a connection to the RestAuth service.
 The service must already be configured using the
    # restauth-service commandline script.
    conn = RestAuthConnection('https://auth.example.com', 'service', 'password')

    # create a *new* user named 'foobar', and do some interesting things:
-   user = User.create(conn, 'foobar', 'password')
+   user = RestAuthUser.create(conn, 'foobar', 'password')
    if not user.verify_password('wrong password'):
        print('ERROR: User has wrong password!')  # never happens in this example, of course